PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

-blocksectors(W::HomSpace) # Return an iterator over the different unique coupled sector labels, i.e. the intersection of the different fusion outputs that can be obtained by fusing the sectors present in the domain, as well as from the codomain. blocksectors(t::TensorMap) dim # total dimension of a vector space or a product space dim(V::ElementarySpace, a::Sector) # the degeneracy or multiplicity of sector `a` that appear in the elementary space `V`. dim(W::HomSpace) # Return the total dimension of a `HomSpace`, i.e. the number of linearly independent morphisms that can be constructed within this space. dim(V::GradedSpace, c::I) # dime for sector c in a Graded Space dim(P::ProductSpace, n::Int) # dim for the `n`th vector space of the product space dim(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the total degeneracy dimension corresponding to a tuple of sectors for each of the spaces in the tensor product, obtained as `prod(dims(P, s))``. dim(t::AbstractTensorMap) # dim for corresponding HomSpace
+blocksectors(W::HomSpace) # Return an iterator over the different unique coupled sector labels, i.e. the intersection of the different fusion outputs that can be obtained by fusing the sectors present in the domain, as well as from the codomain. blocksectors(t::TensorMap) dim # total dimension of a vector space or a product space dim(V::ElementarySpace, ::Trivial) # return dim(V) dim(V::GradedSpace, c::I) # the degeneracy or multiplicity of sector c in a Graded Space dim(W::HomSpace) # Return the total dimension of a `HomSpace`, i.e. the number of linearly independent morphisms that can be constructed within this space. dim(P::ProductSpace, n::Int) # dim for the `n`th vector space of the product space dim(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the total degeneracy dimension corresponding to a tuple of sectors for each of the spaces in the tensor product, obtained as `prod(dims(P, s))``. dim(t::AbstractTensorMap) # dim for corresponding HomSpace